AdyGCode/ICT50120-SaaS-Library/ReadMe-API-2-create.md

 - Update the book create API endpoint so that when a book is added, its author is linked via the author-book model.
 - The Author is passed as TWO text fields (family name(s) or corporate name, and an optional, null if omitted, given name(s)).
-- Use these two fields to check if the author exists (if so use that id)
+- Using these two fields, check the author exists (if so use that id)
-- If not create the author first, then use the new author's ID as the id.
+- If not create the author first, then use the new ID as the id.
 - Refer to the seeders for help on this one.

 ### TODO: Test the updated create method